- The Google SERP is constantly evolving, and the latest changes have serious ramifications for your SEO strategies.

 Google introduced AdWords in 2000.
 At first, AdWords was available to only 350 advertisers.
 The Google team was probably excited to see some dollars come in as a result.
 Now, ads are a staple of the SERP, and Alphabet (Google’s parent) happily profits approximately $12.6 billion annually, mainly from those ads.

-In 2007, Universal Search, in which Google started combining local packs, related searches, images, videos, news, etc. in the SERP, was included in the main search results.
-This was a significant paradigm shift for the SERPs.
+- Google introduced Universal Search in 2007.
+That feature combined local packs, related searches, images, videos, news, etc. in the main search results.

-In 2012, the Knowledge Graph started to fill a large percentage of the screen.
+- The Knowledge Graph started to fill a large percentage of the screen in 2012.

-Fast forward to today, and you could argue that the Google SERP is morphing from its roots as a search engine into a stand-alone website.
+Fast forward to today, and you could argue that the Google SERP is no longer just a search engine.
+It’s a stand-alone website.

 Welcome to the No-Click SERP